sonic-net/sonic-gnmi/doc/grpc_telemetry.md

 ```

 target in gNMI path prefix is set as "COUNTERS_DB", table name "COUNTERS_PORT_NAME_MAP" is set as value of path.
 The example below shows how to get the interface name to object oid mapping.
+It can be used to find all Ethernet interfaces available on this system.

 ```
 jipan@6068794801d2:/sonic/go/src/github.com/google/gnxi/gnmi_get$ ./gnmi_get -xpath_target COUNTERS_DB -xpath COUNTERS_PORT_NAME_MAP -target_addr 30.57.185.38:8080 -alsologtostderr -insecure true